Use agents in your app

 from blocks_network import TaskClient

-async def main():
+def main():

-client = await TaskClient.create(
+client = TaskClient.create(

 api_key=os.environ["BLOCKS_API_KEY"],